zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 ```

 So, we created an Action which targets an open window of the Starter application, and provides it with an Object with a data attribute.
-We'll populate this object for the message to send to the application by getting the results from ZLUX Grid (`this.selectedRows` will be populated from `this.onTableSelectionChange`).
+We'll populate this object for the message to send to the application by getting the results from Zowe Application Server Grid (`this.selectedRows` will be populated from `this.onTableSelectionChange`).

 For the final change to this file, add a new method to the Class: